-Figure 50 through Figure 53 show four typical boost applications-one fixed and three using the adjustable version of the LM2586.
+Figure 50 and Figure 51 through Figure 53 show four typical boost applications-one fixed and three using the adjustable version of the LM2588.
 Each drawing contains the part number(s) and manufacturer(s) for every component.
-For the fixed 12-V output application, the part numbers and manufacturers' names for the inductor are listed in Table 4.
-For applications with different output voltages, refer to the Switchers Made Simple software.
+For the fixed 12-V output application, the part numbers and manufacturers' names for the inductor are listed in a table in Table 4.
+For applications with different output voltages, refer to the Switchers Made SimpleTMsoftware.